rtalipov/okta-rbac/README.md

 # Okta RBAC Report Generator

 This CLI tool generates a report of users in Okta organization with their group memebership.
-It supports optional filtering using okta user query and exclusion of certain groups.
+It supports optional filtering using Okta Query Language and exclusion of certain groups.
-The report can be generated in either CSV of JSON format
+The report can be generated in either CSV of JSON format.

 ## Usage